-In any discussion of the role of direct-broadcast satellite systems a key issue is the problem of program content.
-This is a crucial question, particularly for countries which already operate TV programs on well developed terrestrial networks because an entirely new program for the sake of a direct-broadcast satellite System seems to be wasteful and too expensive.
-According to [32], 10 hours per day of general TV programs costs US \$36.5 million per year to produce (CCIR Data Report, International Radio Consultative Committee).
+already operate tv programs on well developed terrestrial networks, because an entirely new program for the sake of a direct-broadcast satellite system seems to be wasteful and too expensive.
+According to [17], ten hours per day of general tv programs cost US \$36.5 million per year to produce (CCIR Data Report, International Radio Consultative Committee).

-According to the present allocation of WARC frequencies in Europe, Africa, and Asia, each country is allocated five specific channels (with 27 MHz bandwidth) for direct-broadcast purposes.
+According to the present allocation of WARC frequencies in Europe, Africa, and Asia, each country is allocated five specific channels (with 27 MHz bandwidth) for directbroadcast purposes.
 At first this certainly brings the problem of economic utilization: a country such as Austria, for example, will find it difficult to fill its allocated channels with useful programs.
-However, the more channels are used, the lower will be the cost per channel for a satellite which can easily accommodate a few separate TV and radio channels.
-Therefore, in order to utilize fully the capacities of a modern direct-broadcast satellite, either more than one country will have to launch a common satellite for their own purposes; or one country has to utilize its channel differently.
-The way we are proposing is to use the "free" direct-broadcast channels for 1WW videotex purposes.
-With such a service a reasonable amount of information frames can be rationally provided, as mentioned above, which can be used quite efficiently in a future information-oriented society.
-The use of direct broadcast satellites for 1WW videotex will, in the long run, enable (by increasing the used transmission power of the satellite and the used frequency in the region of 20-30 GHz) that small mobile dishes and mobile terminals could be used for 1WW videotex purposes.
+However, the more channels are used, the lower will be the cost per channel for a satellite which can easily accommodate a few separate tv and radio channels.
+Therefore, in order to utilize fully the capacities of a modern direct-broadcast satellite, either more than one country will have to launch a common satellite for their own purposes, or one country has to utilize its channel differently.
+The way we are proposing is to use the 'free' direct-broadcast channels for 1WW videotex purposes.
+With such a service, a reasonable number of information frames can be rationally provided, as mentioned above, which can be used quite efficiently in a future information-oriented society.
+The use of direct broadcast satellites for 1WW videotex will, in the long run, enable small mobile dishes and mobile terminals to be used for 1WW videotex purposes by increasing the used transmission power of the satellite and the used frequency in the region of 20-30 GHz.